josephrexme/josephrex.me/_posts/2014-09-12-getting-started-with-gui-development-in-python.md

 	app = QtGui.QApplication(sys.argv)
 	window = Main()
 	window.show()
-	sys.exit(app.exec_())</pre>
+	sys.exit(app.exec_())
+{% endhighlight %}

 Now the signals.
 We have three objects on this frame.
-Let&#8217;s rehash them but this time with the names we&#8217;ve given them in the program.
+Let's rehash them but this time with the names we've given them in the program.

   * QTextEdit = textEdit
   * QPushButton = pushButton
   * QLabel = label

-You can see I&#8217;ve used default names to make things easier but you can make it different in your case.
+You can see I've used default names to make things easier but you can make it different in your case.
 QPushButton sends a signal, QLabel receives it and picks the content of QTextEdit to display in itself as a slot.
-I&#8217;ll amend my code to perform my function
+I'll amend my code to perform my function

-<pre class="lang:python decode:true ">import sys
+{% highlight python %}
+import sys
 from PyQt4 import QtGui, QtCore from ui_example import Ui_MainWindow